 5 Ways You Might be Violating Fair Housing Laws and Not Know It

-Federal Fair Housing prohibits discrimination based on: race, color, national origin, religion, sex, familial status, and disability.
+You are a good person and treat everyone fairly, so you shouldn’t have to worry about federal fair housing laws right?
+Maybe, but you’d be surprised how a decision or policy could unintentionally affect a protected group in a negative way.
+Federal Fair Housing prohibits discrimination based on race, color, national origin, religion, sex, familial status and disability.
 You should also be aware as to whether or not your state has some additional protected groups.
-This law seems pretty straight forward and I believe that, for the most part, people do not want to unfairly discriminate.
-However, let me give you some examples of where one can unintentionally get yourself into trouble.
+This law seems pretty straightforward and I believe that for the most part people don’t want to unfairly discriminate.
+However, let me give you some examples of 5 ways you might be violating fair housing laws and not know it.

 Innovative Mortgage Alliance